Frequently Asked Questions

 Your plating machines are fitted with a UK plug - what happens if I am overseas?

-This is easily rectified!
+This is easy to take care of.
 Our plating machines are fitted with a UK plug - to use in the US or other countries, all that is needed is a plug converter - this will convert a UK 3-pin plug into a standard 2-pin mains plug.
 These are available cheaply in hardware stores / online.
 The converter does NOT need to be a step up / step down adapter, just a regular converter that can be purchased, to take the US as an example, for around $8.
 These converters are perfectly safe to use with all plating machines available on the website.
 Please contact us if you are unsure which converter to purchase and we can advise further.

 If we supply you with a custom commercial-sized plating setup utilizing 3 phase power input (for extra powerful plating machines), then we will always inform you of your power supply requirements during our initial correspondence with you and will advise the best option.